Martin Guitars: Beyond the Dreadnought

 This lovely guitar uses Mahogany for its back and sides.
 Mahogany is known for supplying plenty of midrange, so this is fact balances out the slight scooping of the body’s shape.
 This means that you get not only a very comfortable, ergonomic guitar, you get one that’s very well balanced, sonically!

 Looks-wise this guitar build’s on Martin’s traditional vibe with an Aged Toner finish and an ebony fingerboard.
 The binding is a subtle black, and the pickguard is the classic faux-tortoise style.
 It’s understated and ready to get put to work!

 We’ve looked at a handful of Martin guitar shapes today, all of which lie beyond the standard Dreadnought design.
 As you’ve seen, they can be very traditional or comparatively contemporary.
 All of them adhere to the overall Martin aesthetic, making them appeal to most guitarists in search of a ‘quality’ acoustic guitar.

 Different players have different needs and preferences.
 A slot-headed 12 fret 000 will never feel, handle or sound anything like a dreadnought or jumbo, and that is the whole point!
 If you’ve only ever strummed a dreadnought and figured that it didn’t really matter about the body shape, you are massively missing out!
 Come in from the cold!
 We’re here for you, with an amazing selection of Martin guitars to try out and fall in love with.
-There are some great special deals available too, while stocks last!

 Thanks for reading